andrewmatsa/light_bot/README.md

 * Update your Email in config.py

-2) Add your bot to the group or channel.
+2) Create a new group.
+Add your bot to the group.
+Now everyone can join the group and receive notifications about disconnections or connections

 3) esp32 flashing.
 Upload firmware to the board with pycharm with plugin or thonny I choose thonny since it's faster https://thonny.org/